18 August 2018

 This equals 2.5 US Credits and 6 ECTS Credits

 GBP 951: The course fee includes all lectures, seminars, masterclasses, full lending rights at the University of Edinburgh’s library, lunch on the weekdays, as well as an extensive social and cultural programme.
+Please note the prices are for one 2-week literature module.
+You have the option to attend one or more of the 2-week literature modules.

 GBP 492: Students stay at the Pollock Halls of Residence, The University of Edinburgh’s student accommodation, which is situated adjacent to Arthur’s Seat, an extinct volcano.
 Pollock Halls is within walking distance of the city centre and the University buildings at George Square.